top of page

 Strategic Actions for Businesses

-• Contract & Pricing Review: Renegotiate supplier contracts and customer pricing to reflect input cost savings and avoid margin erosion.
+A review of supplier contracts and customer pricing structures is essential.
+Renegotiating these agreements to account for input cost savings will help avoid margin erosion.

 Long-Term Implications